kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Translator

-- I intend to go to the police about the hacking, but I need a translator to help me deal with them properly.
+- Now my work have found evidence of hacking, I intend to report it to the police.
-- After my experience with the [police in Dénia in February](../february.md#my-first-trip-to-the-spanish-police-in-denia), I need to understand clearly what's required of me in order to report hacking, and I need a translator to help me communicate it.
+- After my experience with the [police in Dénia in February](../february.md#my-first-trip-to-the-spanish-police-in-denia), I need to understand clearly what's required of me in order to report the hacking officially, and I need a translator to help me communicate it.
 - I get a recommendation, Sara Lebanon, through an Irish woman Brenda who incidentally knows Alessandra very well *and* whose sister attended the [TT module with Steve in June 2023](../../2023/june.md#ireland) right after the [12th June 2023 porn-gang music student funeral at the conservatory](../../2023/june.md#monday-12th-june-2023) when I was clearly extremely traumatized and ridiculous and childish bullying by Spanish civil servants did not seem to remotely explain the level of trauma I was processing on the course in Galway.
 - I meet Sara and she says we should go to the main square outside the tunnel to talk, I'm not sure why.
 - Was she told to take me there by someone?
 If so who?